How to Customize Your MBA Application

 No, alas, it doesn’t work that way.

-During my eight years in recruitment and admissions at London Business School, I read too many applications from aspiring MBAs who had done just that – either the essay was a clear cut-and-paste from another application, or they were not really answering the question posed.
-Even worse, many of my Fortuna colleagues have reviewed applications of careless candidates who hadn’t mastered the ‘find and replace’ feature, professing their love of Stanford GSB to the admissions committee of Chicago Booth.
+My Fortuna Admissions colleagues and I have read many applications from aspiring MBAs who had done just that – either the essay was a clear cut-and-paste from another application, or they were not really answering the question posed.
+Even worse, I’ve reviewed applications of careless candidates who hadn’t mastered the ‘find and replace’ feature, professing their love of Stanford GSB to the admissions committee of Chicago Booth.
 That’s embarrassing.

 So what does it take to customize your application to a specific MBA program?